 This Mine Closure Plan was updated by SLR in 2015 as part of the amendment to an existing Extraction Plan.
-This report now outlines rehabilitation and closure management for an additional longwall (LW 106), with the Stage 2 area now including LW 101 to 106.
+This report was updated for an additional longwall (LW 106), with the Stage 2 area including LW 101-106.
 The review included:

 - Updating of site status;

 - Updating of legislation of approvals;

+- Rearranging of domains to correspond with the Landscape Management Plan;

 - Updating of figures; and

 - Liaison with Eco Logical Australia (ELA).